Employee turnover is at an all time high

 - Continually train your managers.
 Management training is one of the greatest missed opportunities for most companies.
 Managers and supervisors have a greater impact on employee retention that any other single factor.
 When effective manager training and effective onboarding are combined, they can reduce turnover by 68%.
 Even one tenth of that benefit for most companies would more than justify the investment.

 - Assess the risk of not doing these things.
 The four items above have the potential to produce great value for companies that invest smartly, but part of building the business case is not just the ROI of what is possible, but the risk of doing nothing.
-Your CFO does not like investing in people programs, he will like loss of market share and bankruptcy even less.
+Your CFO does not like investing in people programs, they will like loss of market share and bankruptcy even less.

 Chris Dornfeld, is the President and Co-founder of Whistle.
 With a background spanning several start-up companies, global corporations, higher education and government as the CIO for the City of St. Louis – Chris has a unique vantage point on engagement, culture, technology and our changing workexperience.